 Level 2 gives the constructor two POCs in one.
 Two entries share an "S" at the end.
 This is more of a threat to the puzzle's quality because that "S" is the equivalent of what's called a "cheater square", or, more charitably, a "helper square".
-This is a black square that doesn't change the word count, it just makes it easier to fill in.
+This is a black square that doesn't change the word count, it just makes it easier to fill in the grid.
 In other words, that shared final "S" in a Level 2 POC could just as easily be changed to a black square.
 Just clue the words as singular rather than plural.
 Have I been guilty of this more serious POC?
 Yup, sad to say.
 From the same puzzle, SE corner:

 A Y E

 T E M PS

 That's just too easy and it's why I think a Level 2 POC is a more serious threat to a puzzle's quality.
 I was able to rework that corner to eliminate that two-for-one POC in about six or seven minutes.
 Wish I had done that before submitting it for publication.

 Level 3 is when a long, non-theme entry becomes a POC.
 Say, for example, HEX BOLT fits beautifully with some fantastic crossing fill, but it's a letter short for that slot.
 No problem, just add an "S".
 But now a much more integral part of the puzzle has been compromised than happens in Levels 1 & 2.

 Level 4 POCs so compromise a puzzle's quality that they really should be deal killers.
 This is where a theme entry becomes a POC.
 Rarely seen, but it does happen.

 Have I been guilty of using a Level 3 or 4 POC in my puzzles?
 Nope, glad to say.